openmainframeproject/tac/process/project_stages.md

 *   New projects that are designed to extend one or more TAC projects with functionality or interoperability libraries.
 In the case of Zowe, the Sandbox is intended as a home for projects that might in the future be considered for inclusion as a future squad.
 *   Independent projects that fit the Open Mainframe Project mission/vision and provide the potential for a novel approach to existing functional areas (or are an attempt to meet an unfulfilled need).
 *   Projects commissioned or sanctioned by the Open Mainframe Project, including initial code for Open Mainframe Project Working Group collaborations, and "experimental" projects.
-*   Any project that realistically intends to join Open Mainframe Project Incubation in the future and wishes to lay the foundations for that.
+*   Any project that really intends to join Open Mainframe Project Incubation in the future and wishes to lay the foundations for that.

 ### Requirements